brian32768/docker-flexlm/README.md

 #### Prerequisites

-The Dockerfile is currently based on this version of the license manager:
+The Dockerfiles are based on this version of the license manager:

-   ArcGIS_License_Manager_Linux_2020_1_176584.tar.gz
+   ArcGIS_License_Manager_Linux_2021.0_177950.tar.gz

 When the version number changes you will have to change the Dockerfile.
 To get the file, go to my.esri.com and download the latest Linux license manager.
 It will be a file ending in 'tar.gz'.
 Put the file in this folder.
-(The one containing the Dockerfile.)
+(The one containing the Dockerfiles.)

 #### Notes on the Dockerfile